garkling/distributed-databases/postgres/README.md

 - `just -l` - list all commands
 - `just venv` - create a Python env and install dependencies
 - `just help` - show the help for the script execution parameters
-- `just start-postgres` - start the Docker service
+- `just start` - start the Docker service
-- `just stop-postgres` - stop the Docker service
+- `just stop` - stop the Docker service
+- `just logs` - show the Docker logs
 - `just init-db` - drop & create a table `user_counter` (it will init automatically)
 - `just <method> <flags>` - run the counter with a specified method
 - `just count-all <flags>` - run the counter with all methods in order